speechbrain/speechbrain/recipes/TIMIT/ASR/seq2seq_knowledge_distillation/README.md

 This way, we directly distillate and optimize the student toward the relevant metric for speech recognition.
 For details please refer to: https://arxiv.org/abs/2005.09310

+### Extra-Dependencies
+Before running this recipe, make sure h5py is installed.
+Otherwise, run: pip install h5py

 ### Training steps
 To speed up student distillation from multiple teachers, we separate the whole procedure into three parts: teacher model training, inference running on teacher models, student distillation.

 #### 1. Teacher model training
 Before doing distillation, we require finishing N teacher models training.
 Here, we propose to set N=10 as in the referenced paper.